 For companies that sell insurance, however, the calculation isn’t as straightforward.

 First, their “production” costs are intangible and often quite variable, making them much more difficult to measure.
-An insurer has to calculate price based on predictions it makes about the likelihood that certain events will happen in the future (a car crash, a fire, a health problem) and how much it may cost to deal with the effects of that event (is the car a total loss or only slightly dented?
+An insurer has to calculate the price based on predictions it makes about the likelihood that certain events will happen in the future (a car crash, a fire, a health problem) and how much it may cost to deal with the effects of that event (is the car a total loss or only slightly dented?
 Did the fire damage irreplaceable artifacts?
 Will the health issue require specialized care or easily-obtained medication?).

 Second, an insurance carrier also must factor in predictions about its ability to make income on the premium dollars it invests while holding enough liquidity to be able to pay out claims as they arise.
 It takes these predictions, adds in other costs like marketing, human resources, and other overhead, and sets a price for its policies.

-For legal malpractice insurers, the calculation is complicated further by the fact that legal malpractice insurance policies are issued on a “claims made basis.”
+For legal malpractice insurers, the calculation is complicated further by the fact that legal malpractice insurance policies are issued on a “claims-made basis.”
 This means that coverage arises from the policy that is in force at the time a claim is brought to the insurer’s attention, which might not be the same period as when the underlying representation giving rise to the potential liability took place.
 Claims made insurance coverage presents a tricky underwriting formula for actuaries who have to estimate potential future losses based on past--and, often, unknown at the time of pricing--actions.

 This is particularly challenging because actual claims frequently do not ripen until long after the alleged error or omission.
 The result of a missed piece of evidence may not be truly known until the litigation is finally concluded.
 A drafting error in a will or property transfer may not come to light until years later.
 Even the effect of missed deadlines may not be fully realized or understood for a long period.
 So a legal malpractice insurance carrier is making even more difficult predictions about what its costs might be when it is setting its prices.

-Additionally, lawyers professional liability policies provide coverage not only for actual damages, but for the costs associated with defending the claim, which are also unknown at the time the policy is purchased and which are variable and difficult to predict with specificity even after the malpractice allegations come to light.
+Additionally, lawyers, professional liability policies provide coverage not only for actual damages but for the costs associated with defending the claim, which are also unknown at the time the policy is purchased and which are variable and difficult to predict with specificity even after the malpractice allegations come to light.

 So, what can an insurance company do to determine pricing in a way that allows for them to be profitable and allows the coverage to be affordable?